Easy Bread-Free Breakfast Casserole (Egg, Potato & Cheese)

 • 1 cup cooked chicken chopped (optional)

-• ½ cup shredded Colby Jack cheese
+• 1 cup shredded Colby Jack cheese (you can add even more if you like it cheesy)

 • 2 tablespoons butter